Lantah/Gravity/docs/software/admin.md

 ### Runtime information: start and stop

-Gramr can be started directly from the command line, or through a supervision system such as `init`, `upstart`, or `systemd`.
+Gravity can be started directly from the command line, or through a supervision system such as `init`, `upstart`, or `systemd`.

-Gramr can be gracefully exited at any time by delivering `SIGINT` or pressing `CTRL-C`.
+Gravity can be gracefully exited at any time by delivering `SIGINT` or pressing `CTRL-C`.
 It can be safely, forcibly terminated with `SIGTERM` or `SIGKILL`.
 The latter may leave a stale lock file in the `BUCKET_DIR_PATH`, and you may need to remove the file before it will restart.
    Otherwise, all components are designed to recover from abrupt termination.

-Gramr can also be packaged in a container system such as Docker, so long as `BUCKET_DIR_PATH` and the database are stored on persistent volumes.
+Gravity can also be packaged in a container system such as Docker, so long as `BUCKET_DIR_PATH` and the database are stored on persistent volumes.
 For an example, see [docker-stellar-core](https://github.com/stellar/docker-stellar-core-horizon).

 ### In depth architecture

 [architecture.md](https://github.com/stellar/stellar-core/blob/master/docs/architecture.md)
-  describes how gramr is structured internally, how it is intended to be deployed, and the collection of servers and services needed to get the full functionality and performance.
+  describes how gravity is structured internally, how it is intended to be deployed, and the collection of servers and services needed to get the full functionality and performance.